 The automotive industry has recognized a growing demand for electric vehicles, leading to major brands announcing transitions away from fossil fuel models.
 Utility companies are also adapting to changing markets, with many looking to invest in renewable energy and decentralizing power grids in order to promote more efficient power generation.

 Companies are working towards reducing their environmental impacts as well as their carbon emissions by listening to consumer demands, but also by finding new innovative solutions to help drive sustainable development.
+As a result of compressed air awareness training and a focus on energy management, two facilities in different parts of the world have reduced their compressed air demand substantially by removing vortex style cabinet coolers from some of their electrical panels and reworking the cooling systems.

 Private entities aren’t the only ones striving to reduce their impacts, with nations also helping facilitate a reduction in carbon footprint and pioneering new, less destructive industrial methods.
 The issues caused by climate change can be felt worldwide and therefore require a worldwide solution that has been encouraged by international efforts such as the Paris Agreement.